theaholtlund/grafana-prometheus/README.md

 2. Navigate to the project directory.

 3. Add environment variables referenced in the `docker-compose.yml` file to a project `.env` file.
-However, it is important to note that SMTP credentials used by Alertmanager, such as usernames and passwords, must be added directly to the `alertmanager.yml` file.
-This is because Prometheus currently does not support the use of environment variables or configuration substitution.
+However, it is important to note that SMTP credentials used by Alertmanager, such as usernames and passwords, must be added directly to the `alertmanager.yml` file in the `configs` folder.
+This is because Prometheus currently does not support the use of environment variables or config substitution.

+4. Add an `nginx.conf` file to the `configs` folder, if you want to use proxying.
+The `docker-compose.yml` file will create an Nginx container, but configs must be added manually as the Nginx config does not support environment variables out of the box.

-4. Start the stack using Docker Compose:
+5. Start the stack using Docker Compose:
    ```bash
    docker-compose up -d